aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.133.0 (2017-08-01 23:14 UTC)
+* CodeDeploy (3.3.6.0)
+	* AWS CodeDeploy now supports the use of multiple tag groups in a single deployment group (an intersection of tags) to identify the instances for a deployment.
+When you create or update a deployment group, use the new ec2TagSet and onPremisesTagSet structures to specify up to three groups of tags.
+Only instances that are identified by at least one tag in each of the tag groups are included in the deployment group.
+* ConfigService (3.3.8.0)
+	* Added new API, GetDiscoveredResourceCounts, which returns the resource types, the number of each resource type, and the total number of resources that AWS Config is recording in the given region for your AWS account.
+* Pinpoint (3.3.3.0)
+	* This release of the Pinpoint SDK enables App management - create, delete, update operations, Raw Content delivery for APNs and GCM campaign messages and From Address override.
+* SimpleEmail (3.3.2.0)
+	* This update adds information about publishing email open and click events.
+This update also adds information about publishing email events to Amazon Simple Notification Service (Amazon SNS).

 ### 3.3.132.0 (2017-07-31 23:25 UTC)
 * Inspector (3.3.2.0)
 	* Inspector's StopAssessmentRun API has been updated with a new input option - stopAction.
 This request parameter can be set to either START_EVALUATION or SKIP_EVALUATION.
 START_EVALUATION (the default value, and the previous behavior) stops the AWS agent data collection and begins the results evaluation for findings generation based on the data collected so far.
 SKIP_EVALUATION cancels the assessment run immediately, after which no findings are generated.